ajaypeesa/DevOps-Interview-Guide/9. FSI DevOps/1. General DevOps Questions/README.md

 - **Complexity**: Managing and monitoring multiple versions in production can be complex.
 - **Slow Rollout**: Complete deployment to all users can take longer compared to blue/green deployments.

-- In conclusion, while both deployment strategies aim to minimize risks during the release process, the choice between them depends on the organization's resources, tolerance for risk, and specific use cases.

 ---